cualquiercosa327/vvctre/README.md

-vvctre is a New Nintendo 3DS emulator based on Citra for Windows and Linux.
+vvctre is a Nintendo 3DS emulator based on Citra for Windows and Linux.

 vvctre is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.